rainlanguage/arb-bot/README.md

 # Option to filter the subgraph query results with a specific order owner address
 ORDER_OWNER=""

-# Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
+# Seconds to wait between each arb round, default is 10, Will override the 'SLEEP' in env variables
 SLEEP=10

 # Option to maximize maxIORatio